NEGU93/cvnn/docs/getting_started.rst

 The idea of this library is just to implement :doc:`Complex layers <layers>` (:code:`ComplexLayer`) so that everything else stays the same as any Tensorflow code.

-The only difference with a Tensorflow code is that you should use :code:`cvnn.ComplexLayers` module instead of :code:`tf.keras.layers`.
+The only difference with a Tensorflow code is that you should use :code:`cvnn.layers` module instead of :code:`tf.keras.layers`.

-Although :code:`tf.activation` and :code:`tf.initializers` could be used, it is HIGHLY recommended (and some times compulsory) to use the `cvnn` module options.
+Although :code:`tf.activation` and :code:`tf.initializers` could be used, it is HIGHLY recommended (and some times compulsory) to use the :code:`cvnn` module options.

 .. warning::
         For a reason I ignore, TensorFlow casts the input automatically to floating.
 To avoid this, always create first a :code:`ComplexInput` layer in all your models.